Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow4_graphql.md

 };
 ```

-Here are the resolver functions for the above schema.

-### Explain the benefits we get from using a library like Apollo-client, compared to using the plain fetch-API
+### Explain the benefits we get from using a library like Apollo-client, compared to using the plain fetch-API.

-It's important to note that GraphQL is not a webserver or data exchange protocol.
-GraphQL defines two languages for exchanging data between a client and server.
+It's important to note that GraphQL is not a webserver or database.
+GraphQL defines two languages for exchanging data between a client and server: The schema definition language and the query language.

 > GraphQL is an open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data.